Silicon Analysts

 By Silicon Analysts

-Nvidia GPU Prices Double as AI Demand Overwhelms Supply Chain
+NVIDIA GPU Prices Double as AI Demand Overwhelms Supply — Cost Analysis

 The spillover of AI-driven demand from data center to consumer hardware, evidenced by a ~2x price increase for the RTX 5090, signals a systemic and prolonged supply chain crisis.
 Critical bottlenecks in CoWoS packaging and HBM memory are now the primary constraints on AI hardware expansion, forcing a strategic reassessment of procurement and roadmap planning across the industry.